nilesh2797/lattice/README.md

 *UT Austin · UCLA · Google*

-> TLDR; LATTICE turns retrieval into an LLM-driven navigation problem over a semantic scaffold.
-That scaffold gives the method both the computational tractability needed for large corpora and the contextual reasoning required for complex queries.
+> TLDR; LATTICE turns retrieval into an LLM-driven navigation problem over a semantic scaffold for computational tractability needed for large corpora.

 ## 🚀 Overview